 There was one time when the good Sister actually broke her sacred pointer over my hands.

-She immediately had this look of pure terror come over her face!
+She had this look of pure terror immediately come over her!

-I was more afraid that I would somehow instinctively retaliate than I was from receiving any physical harm.
+I was more afraid that I would somehow instinctively react than I was from receiving any physical torture.

-She thought better & just shooed me back to my seat instead of committing 2nd degree manslaughter.
+She thought better of it & just shooed me back to my seat instead of committing 2nd degree manslaughter.

 There were other occasions when she used the blackboard as a type of battering ram.